hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 ## Drop in CRF across Europe

 However we slice the data, one insight remains salient: CFRs in Europe have dropped over the summer.
-We can see this in this chart, depicting the change from the April CFR (estimation based on the deaths offset with the highest correlation with the cases curve) and the median CFR values calculated for this September:
+We can see that in this chart, each arrow depicting the change in a single European country from the April CFR (estimation based on the deaths offset with the highest correlation with the cases curve) to the median CFR values calculated for this September:

 <figure>
   <div id="CfrChangeChart"></div>